ubern-mia/bender/episode03/README.md

 ## Second version:

-Modifying the momentum hyperparameter, keeping everything else the same.
+For this version, we modify only the momentum hyperparameter, keeping everything else the same.
 The difference between [v1](/episode03/dermamnist_v1_initial.py) and [v2](/episode03/dermamnist_v2_momentum0p9.py) is just the following line:

     optimizer = torch.optim.SGD(model.parameters(), lr=0.000005, momentum=0.5)